 Remember when we used to do stuff indoors during the winter?
 My family used to spent an awful lot of time lingering in the Snow Bowl lodge, in Junebug, in the children’s room at Ilsley Library and the college field house.

-So far we’ve loved spending more time outdoors this winter.
-But sometimes I just want a place to dump all our stuff, warm up a bit and eat a snack.
+We’ve loved spending more time outdoors this winter.
+But sometimes I just want a place to dump our stuff, warm up a bit and eat a snack.

 So when I heard that the nonprofit Blueberry Hill Outdoor Center in Goshen is renting out the upstairs of its lodge for private use by single households — and that it’s only $25 for a three-and-a-half-hour slot — I jumped at the chance.